Advice on Taking Advice

 In the same way, if you fill yourself up with truth and handle truth daily, your truth-o-meter will flash when you encounter an odd-feeling piece of advice.
 The best place I know to get truth is that great success book, the Bible, in addition to asking people with credibility and good fruit in their lives.

-John Maxwell said, “The truth will set you free but first it will make you angry!”
+John Maxwell said, “You shall know the truth and the truth shall make you mad.”
 In other words, sometimes the truth you encounter will make you mad or uncomfortable at first.
-If it keeps coming back around you probably ought to listen.
+If you’ve asked for advice and the same idea keeps coming back around you probably ought to listen.

 Remember that people who feel compelled to give their opinion and tell everyone The One True Way about food, childrearing and everything else are probably insecure about their own beliefs.
 Wisdom has a quiet confidence, proven in living out truth.